 🔪 Equipment notes

 - I like to use digital scales for weighing my ingredients as it's easier and more accurate than other scales.
 I'm a fan of KitchenAid or Salter ones!

-- It’s good to use measuring spoons for your tsp and tbsp amounts and making sure the scoops filled with your ingredients are levelled before adding them to your mix.
+- It’s good to use measuring spoons for your teaspoon and tablespoon amounts and making sure the scoops filled with your ingredients are levelled before adding them to your mix.